vcasellesb/stl2nii/README.md

 This Python file will convert your STL meshes into NIFTI files.
 This "tool" is intended for researchers working on biomedical imaging, so the code is structured in a way that requires you to provide an input image to map the "labels" to.
 Please, if you've found this code useful don't forget to give it a star!

+## 16/08/24 UPDATE

+Now this software uses `itk`, instead of `vtk` and `SimpleITK`, to actually perform the conversion.
+I think it's much more simple and reliable.
+The usage has remained the same.

 ## Installation

 To install `stl2nii`, first clone this repository, and then `cd` to it, i.e.: